Level/level-js/README.md

 ## API

 ### `db = leveljs(location[, options])`
-Returns a new `leveljs` instance. `location` is a String pointing to the IndexedDB location to be opened.
+Returns a new `leveljs` instance. `location` is the string name of the IndexedDB object store to be opened.

 #### `options`